Warnings and Precautions:

 Adverse Reactions:

-Adverse reactions reported in adults include back pain, chills, dizziness, fatigue, headache, hypersensitivity reactions, nausea, pyrexia, and vomiting.
+- Adverse reactions reported in adults and pediatric patients include back pain, chills, dizziness, fatigue, headache, hypersensitivity reactions, nausea, pyrexia, and vomiting.

-Please see full Prescribing Information, including Boxed WARNING.
+Please see accompanying Full Prescribing Information, including Boxed WARNING.